nasirmalek/Netflix-Clone/README.md

 # Netflix-Clone
-Netfkix clone using html, css and js
+Netflix clone using html, css and js